Huyen196/UK-Tourism/README.md

 Source: Pexels

 Tourism is a crucial part of the global economy, generating significant revenue and creating employment opportunities.
+VisitBritain Director Patricia Yates said: “Tourism is one of the UK's most valuable export industries.
+It is also a fiercely competitive global industry and these results not only demonstrate Britain’s continued ability to compete internationally for visitors, they are testament to tourism’s importance as a driver of economic growth.

 ## Dataset

 **Source**: Public dataset from UK Goverment website (https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/travelpac)